indimail/indimail-virtualdomains/.github/README-indimail.md

 A little known feature of IndiMail allows some of your control files to be in plain text, cdb or in MySQL.
 These control files include authdomains, badhelo, badext, badmailfrom, badrcptto, blackholedsender, blackholedrcpt, chkrcptdomains, goodrcptto, relaymailfrom and spamignore.
 If you have quite a large number of entries in any of the above control files, you can expect a significant performance gains by having these control files in cdb or MySQL.

 The mechanism is quite simple.
-For example, if you have the control file badmailfrom, qmail-smtpd will use badmailfrom.
-If you have the file badmailfrom.cdb, qmail-smtpd will first do cdb lookup in badmailfrom.cdb.
+For example, if you have the control file badmailfrom, <b>qmail-smtpd</b> will use badmailfrom.
+If you have the file badmailfrom.cdb, <b>qmail-smtpd</b> will first do cdb lookup in badmailfrom.cdb.
 To create badmailfrom.cdb, you need to run the command.

 `$ sudo /usr/bin/qmail-cdb badmailfrom`